 U.S. dollar amounts have been translated into Swiss Francs at a rate of CHF 0.9532 to USD 1.00, the official exchange rate quoted as of March 30, 2018 by the U.S. Federal Reserve Bank (as no exchange rate is quoted for March 31, 2018).
 Such Swiss Franc amounts are not necessarily indicative of the amounts of Swiss Francs that could actually have been purchased upon exchange of U.S. dollars on March 31, 2018 and have been provided solely for the convenience of the reader.
-On June 22, 2018, the exchange rate as reported by the U.S. Federal Reserve Bank was CHF 0.9902 to USD 1.00.
+On June 8, 2018, the exchange rate as reported by the U.S. Federal Reserve Bank was CHF 0.9860 to USD 1.00.

 March 31, 2018

 Actual As Adjusted

-(in thousands of CHF except share and per share data)
+(in thousands of CHF excep share and per share data)

-Cash and cash equivalents 12,654 18,582
+Cash and cash equivalents 12,654 25,515

 Total debt (1) 8,642 8,642

 Derivative Financial Instruments (2) 1,020 1,020

-Series B warrants issued in this offering (3) 852
+Warrants to be issued in this offering (3)

 Shareholders' equity:

 Share capital

-Common shares, nominal value CHF 0.02 per share; 6,117,388 common shares

-issued and outstanding on an actual basis, 24,066,105 common shares issued and 400 404
+Common shares, nominal value CHF 0.02 per share; 6,117,388 common shares issued and outstanding on an actual basis, 7,867,388 common shares issued and

-outstanding on an as adjusted basis 122 481
+outstanding on an as adjusted basis 122 370

-Share premium 136,333 141,145
+Share premium 136,333

 Foreign currency translation reserve (18) (18)

-Accumulated deficit (137,851) (137,946)
+Accumulated deficit (137,851)

-Total shareholders' equity attributable to owners of the company (1,414) 3,662
+Total shareholders' equity attributable to owners of the company (1,414)

-Total capitalization 8,248 14,176
+Total capitalization 8,248 21,110

 (1) Total debt is comprised of the \$12.5 million drawn on July 19, 2016 under the Loan and Security Agreement with Hercules as administrative agent.
 The loan was initially recognized at transaction value less the fair value of the warrant issued to Hercules in connection with the loan as of the transaction date and less directly attributable transactions costs.
 Following the initial recognition, the loan is measured at amortized cost using the effective interest method.
 As of March 31, 2018, the loan is valued at CHF 8,641,720.
 Of the CHF 8,641,720 an amount of CHF 4,226,770, reflecting amortization payments due within the next 12 months, is classified as current liability and the remainder as non-current liability.
-As of June 29, 2018, the amount outstanding under the Loan and Security Agreement with Hercules was \$3,786,098.
+As of June 8, 2018, the amount outstanding under the Loan and Security Agreement with Hercules was \$3,786,098.

-- (2) The fair value calculation of outstanding warrants is determined according to the Black-Scholes option pricing model.
-Assumptions are made regarding inputs such as volatility and the risk free rate in order to determine the fair value of such warrants.
-The fair value of the outstanding warrants is calculated based on assumptions made at March 31, 2018. - (3) The fair value calculation of the Series B warrants is as of July 12, 2018.
-The fair value is determined according to the Black-Scholes option pricing model.
+- (2) The fair value calculation of the warrants is determined according to the Black-Scholes option pricing model.
+Assumptions are made regarding inputs such as volatility and the risk free rate in order to determine the fair value of the warrants.
+The fair value of the warrants is calculated based on assumptions made at March 31, 2018. - (3) The fair value calculation of the warrants is as of to the Black-Scholes option pricing model.
 Assumptions are made regarding inputs such as volatility and the risk free rate in order to determine the fair value of the warrants.